Muslim man wonders if cross-border incident is slowing his citizenship application

 And Toronto immigration lawyer Guidy Mamann - who does not represent the man - says the encounter could mean Ottawa is reticent in granting him citizenship.

 "If the Americans had him locked up in a room for eight hours, and I understand they cancelled a lawfully-obtained visa right then and there, they absolutely had concerns about him," Mamann said Friday.
 "Is it possible that they shared that information with the Canadians?
 Absolutely."

 "And would the Canadians be taking that into account in connection with granting this person citizenship?
 Yeah I have no doubt that's a possibility, if not a probability."

 The Mississauga resident says he has no criminal record and had never before had problems crossing any international border, which makes him wonder whether someone with a similar name has come under U.S. scrutiny - something that Mamman maintains "happens all the time, especially in certain cultures."

 Mamann also points out that although several years ago applications for Canadian citizenship could be processed in under a year, that has now changed.
 He says it's no longer unusual for processing to take several years, and much longer than that if there are complications, as there appear to be in the case.

 He also pointed out that American authorities, like those in Canada and other countries, are under no obligation to explain why they're refusing entry to a non-citizen.

-His advice to Syed?
+His advice?
 "He's just going to have to be patient."
-If there's no resolution in a year or two, Mamann suggests Syed go to federal court and ask a judge to force the federal government to either grant him citizenship or explain why it's taking so long to process the application.
+If there's no resolution in a year or two, Mamann suggests he go to federal court and ask a judge to force the federal government to either grant him citizenship or explain why it's taking so long to process the application.

-In the meantime, Syed says the delay is causing him stress and frustration both at work and at home.
+In the meantime, the man says the delay is causing him stress and frustration both at work and at home.

 Not taking chances